William-Dennis/meta-learning/README.md

 **Proximal Policy Optimization (PPO)** is used to automatically tune **Simulated Annealing (SA)** hyperparameters.

+### Visualisation of the hyperparameter space

 More updates coming soon
 - PPO to tune PPO?
 - Other benchmarks, not just Rastrigin function
+- Can we adjust the reward signal to not only perform well, but make the algorithm more efficient?

 Python 3.12+